 November 16, 2020

 Taylor Owen: Developing a vaccine like this in less than a year might be the scientific achievement of the century.
 But now, we face an equally epic policy challenge, which is how do we actually convince enough people to take it?
 Some surveys have found that, in Canada, the UK, and the US, fewer than 60% of people say they'll take the COVID vaccine.
 But Anthony Fauci says that number needs to be between 75% and 85% in order to achieve herd immunity.
 If we want to put an end to this thing, that gap is going to be a big problem.
 Particularly, since our information ecosystem is so fragmented, and full of misinformation.
 Last week, I was driving with my seven-year-old, and we went through an anti-vax protest.
 Middle-aged guy had a sign that said, "My body, my choice."
 Another woman warned that Bill Gates was going to inject us with microchips.
 My response to this scene, a year ago, would have been one of anger and disbelief.
 How can these people believe this stuff, when it's so obviously, objectively false, and dangerous?
 But, Heidi Larson thinks that's exactly the wrong reaction to be having.
 Heidi is a celebrated anthropologist, and the author of a new book called Stuck: How Vaccine Rumours Start — and Why They Don't Go Away.
 She may be the world's leading authority on vaccine hesitancy.
 Heidi argues that vaccine rumours, even the most ridiculous and dangerous ones, almost always stem from legitimate concerns.
 Vaccines are complicated, and Heidi says they require trust in some big institutions: the government, the scientific community, and the pharmaceutical industry.
 If trust in even one of these is breached, you're going to have a real problem convincing people to get vaccinated.
 And right now, trust in all three is precarious.
 Trump has degraded trust in government agencies, the opioid crisis has eroded trust in Big Pharma, and science is under attack.
 And, here's the thing, with this particular situation: there is real ambiguity, here.
 There are dozens of vaccines, each with different risks and potential effectiveness, all developed at breakneck speed, and some using new technologies.
 There is no one answer to who should take what, and when.
 It's rare that you read something, or hear something, that legitimately changes your thinking, but that's exactly what happened when I read Stuck, and when I spoke to Heidi.
 And I hope our conversation changes your thinking, too.
 Our ability to navigate our way out of this pandemic depends on it.
 As always, if you enjoy this episode, please subscribe.
-And I'm always looking for feedback and interview ideas.
-You can reach me at [email protected].
 Here's Heidi Larson.